Data room permissions explained hero.

 NDA gating

 An NDA gate is a step that appears before someone enters your data room.
 They have to agree to your confidentiality terms before they can see anything.
-The agreement is logged - you get a record of who agreed, and when.
+The agreement is logged, you get a record of who agreed, and when.

 This isn't a foolproof legal shield.
 But it's a meaningful layer of protection.
 If information is later misused, you have documented evidence that the person agreed to keep it confidential.
 Without it, you have nothing.

-Most founders skip NDA gating for early-stage conversations where they're only sharing a pitch deck.
+Most teams skip NDA gating for early-stage conversations where they're only sharing a pitch deck.
 That's reasonable.
 Once you're sharing financials, customer data, or detailed product information, turn it on.
 It takes less than five minutes to configure.

 Dynamic watermarking

-Watermarking adds visible text to every page of a document when someone views it - usually the viewer's email address and a timestamp.
+Watermarking adds visible text to every page of a document when someone views it, usually the viewer's email address and a timestamp.
 If they screenshot a page and share it, your watermark is on it.
 You know exactly who leaked it.

 Dynamic watermarking is different from static watermarking.
 A static watermark is the same on every copy.
 Dynamic means the watermark changes per viewer - so each person who accesses the document gets a uniquely marked version.